Nepiki/Guides/Dragon-Force-(Saturn).md

 _Resist Goldark's ambush and defeat him_

 When you are nearly finished gathering the other monarchs, with the exception of Goldark, he will disappear at some point and then subsequent reappear and immediately enter battle with Wein.
 This achievement requires Wein to defeat Goldark during that ambush and not retreat from the battle.
-In order to ensure you are fully prepared always keep Wein's troop count maxed as the timing of Goldark's ambush cannot be precisely predicted.
+In order to ensure you are fully prepared always keep Wein's troop count maxed as the timing of Goldark's ambush cannot be precisely predicted after he disappears.

 ***